adispartadev/spartan-multi-image-picker/README.md

 [![npm](https://img.shields.io/npm/dt/spartan-multi-image-picker.svg)](https://github.com/adispartadev/spartan-multi-image-picker)

 This plugin enable you to upload multiple files on a html form without hold `Ctrl` on your keyboard.
 You can use it for non-ajax or ajax uploading file.

-***Now support drag and drop to adding file.***
+*** Next release will support upload file on file dropped ***